onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

     The xNF **MUST** implement the protocol operation:
     **get-config(source, filter)** - Retrieve a (filtered subset of
-    a) configuration from the configuration datastore source.
+    a) configuration from the configuration data store source.

 .. req::
     :id: R-11235